thegreatsunra/aws-terraform-iot/README.md

 #### Create a Thing

+1) Return to the AWS Management Console

+2) Navigate to AWS IoT

+3) Click Manage and then click Register a Thing

+4) Give your Thing a name and click Create Thing

 #### Create a Thing Certificate

+1) Click your Thing to view its details

+2) Click Security

+3) Click Create Certificate

+4) Create an IoT Thing Certificate

+5) Download the certificate, public key, private key, and the "Root CA for AWS IoT" (four files in total)

+6) **Click Activate to activate your certificate** (if you miss this step, it won't work!)

 #### Attach a Thing Policy

+1) From your Thing's details screen, click Attach a Policy

+2) Check the box next to the Policy that was created by Terraform (e.g. "thing")

+3) Click Done

 #### Create a Rule

+1) Return to the AWS Management Console's AWS IoT home screen

+2) Click Act

+3) Click Create a Rule

+4) Name your Rule (e.g. events)

+5) Enter `*` for Attribute to match all events

+6) Enter `events` as your Topic filter (if you choose another Topic name, be sure to change `gateway/config.js` in your Gateway app

+7) Leave Condition blank

+8) Click Add Action

+9) Choose "Invoke a Lambda function passing the message data"

+10) Click Configure Action

+11) Choose your AWS IoT Lambda Function from the dropdown (i.e. `events` unless you changed it in Terraform)

+12) Click Add Action

+13) Review your Rule and click "Create Rule"

 #### Configure your Gateway